woodser/monero-ts/README.md

 ## Overview

-monero-javascript is a library to use Monero in NodeJS or the browser using RPC and native WebAssembly bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).
+monero-javascript is a library for using Monero in Node.js or the browser via RPC and native WebAssembly bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).

-- Use a daemon and wallets in NodeJS or the browser.
 - Supports RPC clients of monero-daemon-rpc and monero-wallet-rpc.
 - Supports fully client-side wallets using native WebAssembly bindings to Monero Core.
 - Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
-- Wallet implementations are interchangeable by conforming to a [common wallet interface](https://moneroecosystem.org/monero-javascript/MoneroWallet.html).
 - [Query wallet transactions, transfers, and outputs](docs/developer_guide/query_data_model.md) by their many attributes.
 - Fetch and process binary data from the daemon (e.g. raw blocks).
 - Receive notifications when blocks are added to the chain or when wallets sync, send, or receive.